Salim Lone: Kenyan political spokesperson

 After retiring from the UN, Lone returned to Kenya in 2004 after he was appointed the Government Spokesman for the Mwai Kibaki regime, the first democratically elected government since Kenya's December 1963 independence, but the appointment was rescinded before he actually took it up.
 He then became Spokesman for Raila Odinga, the opposition leader and was the communications director for the first 2005 referendum on a new Constitution which the Opposition won.
 After that he became a columnist for the Daily Nation, and wrote regular columns for the Guardian, UK, and was published in many other newspapers such as The NY Times, The Washington Post, The Globe and Mail (Toronto), The Financial Times, The Independent, The Times of India and Dawn (Pakistan).; earlier he had been published by the NY Review of Books and The New Republic.
 Lone was also frequently interviewed by the BBC, Al Jazeera and CNN, including on Charlie Rose, Newsnight, Inside Story and Larry King Live.
 He was the principal figure in three documentaries on the disastrous US-led in the Iraq war and occupation, by Al Jazeera, and the public TV stations of Japan (NHK) and the Netherlands.

+In an op-ed he wrote in the New York Times, Lone condemned the 2006 Ethiopian invasion of Somalia as, "...an illegal war of aggression against the Union of Islamic Courts."
+He further stated his belief that, "The best antidote to terrorism in Somalia is stability, which the Islamic Courts have provided.
+The Islamists have strong public support, which has grown in the face of U.S. and Ethiopian interventions.
+As in other Muslim-Western conflicts, the world needs to engage with the Islamists to secure peace."

 In 2007 he again became Spokesman for Raila Odinga before the 2007 presidential election.
 But Lone's forceful public advocacy for a robust international involvement in finding a negotiated solution to end the mass violence that followed the tainted presidential election - which resulted in President Kibaki having to create the position of Prime Minister for Mr Odinga - led to many death threats, and he had to flee Kenya again.